Felix523/email-sender/README.md

-To run the server, enter the command `npx tsx server.ts`
+Enter the command `npx tsx server.ts` in the terminal to run the express server